mhlinder/scientific-computing/get_to_know_your_tools.md

 ======================
 The tools of the scientific trade have changed dramatically in the past handful of decades, from analogue, physical tools (beakers, thermometers, _paper_) to digital tools (spreadsheets, academic databases, computational programming).
 The tools available to scientists are extensive and it can be difficult to identify the "best of those tools."

 We admit: we will be unable to do justice to the full spectrum of computational scientific tools.
 We won't come anywhere close to identifying these "best tools."
-Instead, we hope to present a framework for finding the best tools for _you_, and for developing a workflow that makes the practice of science as streamlined and organized as possible, simultaenously.
+Instead, we hope to present a framework for finding the best tools for _you_, and for developing a workflow that makes practicing computational science streamlined and organized.

-The most important tool in our arsenal will sound trivial, silly and blatant; but trust us, this is the tool we use most, the tool we benefit from the most, and the tool with the greatest potential for scientific use.
+The most important tool in our arsenal will sound trivial, silly and blatant; but trust us, this is the tool that we use most, yields the best results and has the greatest potential for scientific use.
 We are talking, of course, of [Google](http://www.google.com), or any other search engine.
 It would be impossible to summarize the benefits of a good search engine to the modern scientist, but a few of our regular uses include:

-* Finding data
+* Finding data.
-* Finding answers to technical questions, and documentation for various scientific programs.
+* Finding answers to technical questions and documentation for scientific programs.
-* Finding research by others
+* Finding research by others.

 You can think of a search as a supernatural finding utility, one that can answer nearly every question you have and obtain nearly any information you need.
 Do not underestimate the power of search: if you have a question, a problem or an informational need, someone before you has probably needed the same thing, and documented it online.
 Keep your search engine dear to your heart, and use it constantly.